-Like its name implies, the tubular rivet has a hollow shank with the remainder of the fastener being similar to the solid rivet.
+As its name implies, the tubular rivet has a hollow shank, with the remainder of the fastener being similar to the solid rivet.
 The tubular rivet is used to fasten thin sheets of material like plastics, leather, sheet metal, and pivot points when movement is necessary.
 The tubular rivet is also known as a hollow rivet and comes in full tubular or semi-tubular designs.

 Along with POP, Avdel has been a preferred brand of innovative and high-quality engineered fastening solutions for decades.
 Avdel's speed fasteners are an example of tubular rivets which can be installed rapidly and reliably through many different methods of installation equipment.
 The Avdel NeoSpeed is a tubular rivet with superior multi-grip capability to accommodate a large variety of material thicknesses.
 The Avdel Chobert is another rivet cable of securing soft or brittle materials with a consistent clamp.

-Split rivets have a split in the shaft with sharp ends which allow them to pierce the material without pre-drilled holes.
-These are most often used in residential repairs to join materials on the softer side like wood, plastic, or leather.
-Split rivets are often known as bifurcated rivets and they work by piercing a material and then the split shaft folds back in on themselves after installation.
+Split rivets have a split in the shaft with sharp ends, which allow them to pierce the material without pre-drilled holes.
+These are most often used in residential repairs to join materials on the softer side, like wood, plastic, or leather.
+Split rivets are often known as bifurcated rivets, and they work by piercing material, and then the split shaft folds back in on itself after installation.
 Another type of rivet in the split rivet family is the self-piercing rivet (SPR).

 The self-piercing rivet is used to join multiple layers of material without the need for pre-drilled or punched holes.
 They can be used to connect mixed materials or aluminum.
 The Tucker Self-Piercing Rivet is installed without the need for a hole and cold-forms an interlock between the materials.
 The rivet is installed by being pressed into the sheets to form the joint.
 The Tucker SPR can be developed in custom configurations to meet many joining needs.

-POP’s high strength structural rivets are a proprietary design providing the top shear and tensile strength, with an extended life thanks to its grooved mandrel which resists rattling.
-This domed fastener is widely used in the transportation industry where noise and vibration reduction is a requirement.
+POP’s high-strength structural rivets are a proprietary design providing the top shear and tensile strength, with an extended life thanks to its grooved mandrel, which resists rattling.
+This domed fastener is widely used in the transportation industry, where noise and vibration reduction are a requirement.